Quick Start Guide

 Network Connectivity

-CU Boulder provides wired, wireless and VPN connections for all campus affiliates.
-Whether in class, in a residence hall, on the Buff Bus or working off-campus, stay connected to the CU Boulder network and access all campus resources.
-Visit the Networking and Internet Services page for more information.
+CU Boulder provides wired, wireless and VPN connections for all campus users.
+Whether in class, in a residence hall or working off-campus, stay connected to the CU Boulder network and access all campus resources.

 Messaging and Collaboration

-CU Boulder uses Microsoft Outlook for colorado.edu email.
+CU Boulder uses Microsoft Outlook for campus email.
 Students have access to the full Microsoft 365 suite of services, which includes Outlook, OneDrive, Teams, SharePoint and Microsoft 365 desktop apps.

 OIT also offers Google collaboration tools to the campus, including Docs, Drive, Sheets and Sites.
 Learn more on the Google Workspace service page.